 RSI Corporate and Staff-Initiated Actions

 Thank you Ottawa You joined us in 2021!
 And then again in 2022!
-In 2021, over two hundred and fifty people joined in with Ottawa’s top Zumba instructors ZIN™ Shane Scatliffe, ZIN™ Carr Evans and ZIN™ Martha Rengifo, RSI’s own ZIN™ Daniel Krewski, and others, to celebrate a renewed commitment…Read More
+And again in 2023!
+In 2021, over two hundred and fifty people joined in with Ottawa’s top Zumba instructors ZIN™ Shane Scatliffe, ZIN™ Carr Evans and ZIN™ Martha Rengifo, RSI’s own ZIN™ Daniel Krewski, and others, to…Read More

 Ham Census is the initiative of Risk Sciences International Vice-President of Communications and Strategic Initiatives, Cemil ‘Jim’ Alyanak, himself an amateur radio operator and member of the Amateur Radio Emergency Service.
 He is licensed by the FCC in the United States with the call sign K3MRI.
 The initiative came about…Read More